WClark94/Tools-Programming/Maya Tools/Scaling Tool/README.md

 Download userSetup.py and put into maya/scripts
   - open with IDLE and change the directory to the foder where you put your tools (it is bets to create a folder and put the tool scripts inside it) put OptionsWindowbaseClass.py into maya/scripts

+Updates:
+Reference Cube is made to look like a plane,
+Reference Cube is not selectable,